UBC-MDS/DSCI_522_group-307/README.md

 ## About

-In this project, we build a classification model to predict the income levels of individuals based on their demographic and other socio-economic information.
+This analysis attempted determine the most important features when predicting a yearly salary of more than 50,000 USD.
+A logistic regression model and AdaBoost model were trained in an effort to extract feature importance.
+The models did not perform exceedingly well, with scores in the low 80s, but performed similarly to random forest and support vector machine (SVM) models.
+The logistic regression model’s most important features in predicting a yearly salary of greater than 50,000 USD were `marital_status_Married-AF-spouse` and `marital_status_Married-civ-spouse` while the most important features in predicting a yearly salary of less than 50,000 USD were `occupation-private-house-serv` and `workclass-without-pay`.
+The Adaboost model identified `education-num` and `age` as the most important features in classification.

-The data that was used in this project was the created by Ronny Kohavi and Barry Becker, Data Mining and Visualization division at Silicon Graphics.
-This data is extracted from 1994 US Census.
+The data used in this project was created by Ronny Kohavi and Barry Becker, Data Mining and Visualization division at Silicon Graphics.
+This data was extracted from 1994 US Census Data.
 It was sourced from the UCI Machine Learning Repository (Dua and Graff 2017) and can be found [here](https://archive.ics.uci.edu/ml/datasets/adult).
-Each row in the data represents the attributes of an individual like - age, education level, race, working hours, etc. The target variable is whether his/her income is above or below $$50K.
-There are other less important features not taken into consideration are - capital_gain, capital_loss, fnlwgt.
+Each row in the data represents the attributes of an individual such as: age, education level, race, working hours, etc. The target variable is whether one's income is above or below 50K.

 ## Report
-The report can be found [here]().
+The report can be found [here](https://github.com/UBC-MDS/DSCI_522_group-307/blob/master/doc/income_level_report.md).

 ## Usage
 To replicate this analysis, clone this repository, install the dependencies, and run the following commands at the command line from the root directory.